 If your state has yet to legalize lane splitting, do so at your own risk.
-Keep in mind that California is the only state to fully legalize lane splitting, so check to see how splitting lanes is legally defined in your locality.
+Remember that California is the only state to legalize lane splitting fully, so check to see how splitting lanes is legally defined in your locality.

 Driving between two lanes becomes more dangerous the faster you go.
-It is advisable to travel at a speed no more than 12mph faster than other cars.
+Traveling at a speed no more than 12mph faster than other cars is advisable.
 A competent rider has enough time to react to dangerous situations at this speed.

 Furthermore, avoid splitting when traffic is moving at 30mph or faster.
-As much as possible, split only when there is heavy or bumper-to-bumper traffic.
+As much as possible, split only when heavy or bumper-to-bumper traffic.

 Split Between No. 1 and No. 2 Lanes

 Most drivers are used to motorcycles splitting between the outside and middle lanes or the far left lanes.
 The lanes furthest to the right are where most drivers change lanes and are, therefore, where other road users are ready to see a motorcyclist weaving through traffic.

 Don’t Split Next to Large Vehicles

 Avoid splitting next to large vehicles, even if they are moving at an average speed.
 Trucks and buses have blind spots that prevent drivers from seeing you as you change lanes.
 Furthermore, large vehicles pose a greater crash severity.